futomi/node-sms-pdu/README.md

 #### Parse error

 If the PDU data passed to this method is invalid or this method fails to parse the PDU data, this method returns an object containing the `error` property.
 The value of the `error` property is an [`Error`](https://nodejs.org/api/errors.html) object.
-Note that this method does not throw an exeption.
+Note that this method does not throw an exception.

 ```javascript
 const data = smsPdu.parse('0002000B818080674523F1000005C8F79D9C07');